 - Economists to help determine the value of your damages both presently and into the future so that the jury understands how much your injury is going to cost you economically,

-- Accident reconstructionist or biomechanics specialist, who can reconstruct an injury or an accident of virtually any type.
-A biomechanical specialist can many times explain to a jury how the mechanics of a particular injury have caused the medical condition for what you now suffer.
-Explaining to the mechanics of an injury to a jury so they understand how the injury has drastically affected your body is critical to having a good outcome in any injury case,
+- Accident re constructionists or bio-mechanical specialists who can reconstruct an injury or an accident of virtually any type.
+A bio-mechanical specialist can explain to a jury how the mechanics of a particular accident caused your particular physical injury.